zxhas/ha_tuya_ble_Plus/README.md

 After adding to Home Assistant integration should discover all supported Bluetooth devices, or you can add discoverable devices manually.

 The integration works locally, but connection to Tuya BLE device requires device ID and encryption key from Tuya IOT cloud.
 It could be obtained using the same credentials as in official Tuya integration.
-To obtain the credentials, please refer to official Tuya integration [documentation](https://www.home-assistant.io/integrations/tuya/)
+To obtain the credentials, please refer to *old* official Tuya integration [documentation](https://web.archive.org/web/20240204064157/https://www.home-assistant.io/integrations/tuya/)

-## Supported devices list
+## Supported devices list (not up to date)

 * Fingerbots (category_id 'szjqr')
   + Fingerbot (product_ids 'ltak7e1p', 'y6kttvd6', 'yrnk7mnn', 'nvr2rocq', 'bnt7wajf', 'rvdceqjh', '5xhbk964'), original device, first in category, powered by CR2 battery.